top of page

 Show, Don't Tell

 The principle of "show, don't tell" is so important to effective storytelling in short story competitions.
 This technique involves illustrating scenes and emotions with vivid descriptions and actions rather than simply stating what is happening.
-Practicing this skill will elevate your short story and engage your reader on a deeper level.
+Practicing this skill will elevate your work and engage your reader on a deeper level.

 Avoid Common Clichés